Charles Graddick: Background

 Graddick made a career using inflammatory rhetoric about people in the criminal justice system.
 He infamously promised to “fry them until their eyeballs pop out and smoke comes out of their ears.”
-He maintains a zealous support for executions, despite known wrongful convictions and an appalling racial disparity on Alabama’s death row.
+Graddick eventually gained the nickname "Charcoal Charlie" due to his stance on the death penalty.
+He maintains a zealous support for executions, despite known wrongful convictions and a racial disparity on Alabama’s death row.

 As Attorney General, he blocked efforts to reduce the prison population and fought against rehabilitative programs.
 When he ran unsuccessfully for Governor, he promised to make sure Alabama prisons remained brutal for people serving time.
 “The next Governor needs to make sure our prisons look more like prisons and less like welcome centers,” he told a crowd of supporters.

 After almost 20 years in the private practice of law, he was appointed as circuit judge in 2004 and was elected twice thereafter without opposition.
 He Served as Presiding Judge for 10 years.
 After retirement from the State Court Bench, Judge Graddick was appointed Senior Judicial Advisor to the Mayor of Mobile and Director of Courts.

 In 1966, Graddick married the former Corinne Whiting.
 The couple has three children, Charles Allen Jr., Herndon Whiting, and Corinne and six grandchildren.